pressbooks/pressbooks-saml-sso/README.md

 Upon activation of the plugin, a submenu item ("SAML2") is added to the Network Admin interface under "Integrations".
 This leads to the SAML2 settings page.
 Your metadata XML can be downloaded from this page.

-The plugin requires the Assertion elements of the Response to be encrypted.

 The plugin requires the Assertion elements of the Response to be signed.

 The plugin looks for the following Attributes in the Response: